SBL: 47.15-1-15 & 16

 Description: Proposed re-subdivision of the existing 3 lots into 4 lots with request to utilize the Town's flexibility standards.

-Planning Board 4-9-2018 Both the applicant and the board were unclear as to why the town engineer sent a recent memo questioning several aspects of the plan ranging from survey issues to stormwater.
+Planning Board, 6-11-2018 The board reapproved the subdivision.
+Mr. Riina said that the applicant is in the final stages of getting several legal documents reviewed and approved.
+Both the applicant and the board were unclear as to why the town engineer sent a recent memo questioning several aspects of the plan ranging from survey issues to stormwater.
 The board saw no reason why it should revisit engineering issues that had been reviewed and resolved by the previous acting town engineer when it previously approved the subdivision plan.
 Maintaining the stormwater facilities will be the responsibility of each homeowner; Mr. Kincart asked that the maintenance for the on-site culvert be added to the homeowners’ responsibilities in order not to create runoff onto Baptist Church Road.
 Planning Board, 3-12-2018

 Planning Board 4-9-2018